2024 Wimbledon Championships – Girls' 14&U singles

-Luna Vujović was the reigning champion, but chose not to participate in under 14 tournament this year nor the girls event.
-Jana Kovačková, of Czechia, won the title, defeating Latvian Keisija Bērziņa 5–7, 6–3, [10–2] in the final.
+It was the third edition of this discipline.
+Serbia's Luna Vujović was the reigning champion, but chose not to participate in the tournament.
+She did not return to play in the girls' singles event either.
+Czechia's Jana Kovačková won the title, defeating Keisija Bērziņa from Latvia 5–7, 6–3, [10–2] in the final.

 Format

 The first phase of the tournament saw four round-robin groups compete.
 The winners of each group advanced to the semi-finals.
 The rest competed in a consolation play-off tournament.